thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 ### Hidden fields

-Hidden fields are what as described, hidden.
-There is no visual for the user to see.
+For hidden fields, there is no visable input field for the user to see.
 These have been quite useful in passing data in through the form that the user does not need to enter specifically (eg. An item ID).

 ```html
 <input type="hidden" name="secret" value="Tupac is alive" />